Loading...

 Unreal integration

-Go on the and select/create your project.
+Go on the developer dashboard and select/create your project.

 Open the project settings and scroll down to the Plugins category and find the “ReadyGamesNetwork”, then fill the ProjectId and ApiKey fields by values from your console project.